 Product Liability Laws in Georgia

-If you’ve been injured or suffered other damages because of a product, our personal injury attorneys can help you file a successful product liability claim, to ensure you receive compensation for what you’ve been through.
+If you’ve been injured or suffered other damages because of a product, our Atlanta product liability attorneys can help you with the legal process to ensure you receive compensation for what you’ve been through.
 It’s often helpful to be familiar with what the law requires you prove in order to win your case.

 In Georgia, product liability claims can be based on strict liability or negligence.
-While you don’t have to prove fault, do you need to be able to show the manufacturer who you are suing made the product and the product was defective when it left their control.
+With strict liability, you don’t have to prove fault, but you do need to be able to show the manufacturer who you are suing made the product and the product was defective when it left their control.
+With the negligence theory, the victim has to show that the product was designed carelessly, which led to their injury.
+This shows that the guilty party breached their duty to develop and release safe products to consumers.

 Statute of Limitations